roycetech/applescript-core/README.md

 A framework and collection of libraries for for writing AppleScripts that utilizes re-usability of components.

 ## Project Description

 AppleScript Core is a collection of wrapper AppleScripts that allows you to write automation AppleScripts faster and more efficiently.

 For the more comprehensive documentation, see [README-Full.md](./README-Full.md)

 ## News

-*   Wed, Jan 28, 2026 - Planning to move the first party wrapper scripts into its own project open source project.
+* Wed, Jan 28, 2026 - Planning to move the first party wrapper scripts into their own open source project.
 Will move the 3rd party apps into a private project for my personal use.

 ## Installation